Revisiting the Age-Old Case of Diagnostic Confusion: Sociopath Versus Psychopath

-In an article written in 1996, “Psychopathy and Antisocial Personality Disorder: A Case of Diagnostic Confusion,” Robert Hare stated his concerns regarding the DSM-III when the decision was made to lump sociopathy or antisocial personality disorder 301.7 (ASPD) and psychopathy together.
+In an article written in 1996, “Psychopathy and Antisocial Personality Disorder: A Case of Diagnostic Confusion,” Robert Hare stated his concerns regarding the DSM-III decision made to lump sociopathy or antisocial personality disorder 301.7 (ASPD) and psychopathy together.
 Up to that point, they had been treated as separate entities with contrasting motivational and behavioral profiles, and diagnostic criteria.
 “In 1980 this tradition was broken with the publication of DSM-III when psychopathy was renamed antisocial personality disorder -- was now defined by persistent violations of social norms, including lying, stealing, truancy, inconsistent work behavior and traffic arrests.”
-2

 Hare suggested that a potential consequence of the ambiguity inherent in the DSM-III (as well as DSM IV and V) is likely to be a court case in which one clinician says the defendant meets the criteria for ASPD, another clinician say the client does not, and both are right!
-He added that such confusion, he added, could be a serious impediment for everyone working in the criminal justice system as well as for society.3
+He added that such confusion, he added, could be a serious impediment for everyone working in the criminal justice system as well as for society.

 Hare saw psychopath and sociopath (ASPD) as different animals and argued that treating them interchangeably puts a damper on our clinical assessment skills.
 If we lose track of what a psychopath is and don’t know what to look for -- or if the client’s presentation doesn’t match the criteria for sociopath, we will be unable to make a diagnosis of psychopathic personality disorder, which can lead to an inaccurate diagnosis that can potentially put public health and safety at risk.